-The Autonomous Unmanned Vehicle Systems International (AUVSI) and the Office of Naval Research (ONR) are sponsors of the 16th Annual International Autonomous Underwater Vehicle Competition, to be held in San Diego, California, at the Space and Naval Warfare Systems Command's (SPAWAR) Transducer Evaluation Center (TRANSDEC) facility, July 22nd through July 28th, 2013.
+The Autonomous Unmanned Vehicle Systems International (AUVSI) and the Office of Naval Research (ONR) are sponsors of the 17th Annual International RoboSub Competition, to be held in San Diego, California, at the Space and Naval Warfare Systems Command's (SPAWAR) Transducer Evaluation Center (TRANSDEC) facility, July 28nd through August 3rd, 2014.
 The seventh generation SubjuGator AUV has evolved to not only meet the new challenges of the annual competition, but to engage in groundbreaking research initiatives.

-Subjugator 7 has been under development for the past three years.
+SubjuGator 7 has been under development for the past four years.
 New technologies are continually integrated into the vehicle.
-For the 2013 competetion, special emphases has been placed on the adavancment of the vehicle's software.
-Features introduced this year include migration to the Robot Operating System (ROS), implementation of particle filter based vision processing, improved passive sonar system, and upgraded machine vision cameras.
+For the 2014 competition, special emphasis has been placed on increasing the reliablity of the pneumatics systems.
+Changes introduced this year include a new pressure vessel for the pneumatic valves, more accurate topedo design, continued work on robust computer vision and an improved mission planning architecture.
 An overview of the current technologies integrated into SubjuGator 7 are presented in the following sections.